 - Unmatched expertise – Our comprehensive breast health team consists of breast surgeons, specially trained oncologists, surgeons, pathologists, radiologists, psychologists, nurse navigators and genetic counselors.
 Together, this team of highly trained specialists treats many patients with breast cancer and other cancers each year, and is focused on delivering the most personalized, excellent care that is suited to each patient’s needs.

-- National Breast Center accreditation – Our breast programs at Geisinger Medical Center, Geisinger Holy Spirit and Geisinger Wyoming Valley Medical Center are recognized by the National Accreditation Program for Breast Centers (NAPBC), a program that acknowledges centers that provide the highest quality care to women with breast disease.
+- National Breast Center accreditation – Our breast programs at Geisinger Medical Center and Geisinger Wyoming Valley Medical Center are recognized by the National Accreditation Program for Breast Centers (NAPBC), a program that acknowledges centers that provide the highest quality care to women with breast disease.
 We've held this distinction for more than 10 years.
 This means our patients receive the highest level of care from diagnosis to treatment and beyond, throughout every step of their care.

 - World-class care, close to home –With several locations throughout central, northeast and south-central Pennsylvania, our experienced cancer team provides consultations and comprehensive care.
 We offer leading-edge treatment options and tailored-to-you care backed by the expertise and innovation of a nationally recognized health system.

 - Comprehensive specialty care – From chemotherapy, radiation and minimally invasive surgery options to national clinical trials and genetic testing, our breast cancer specialists are dedicated to offering innovative treatment options and personalized care in convenient locations, so you don’t have to travel far.
 We’ll work with you to develop a personalized breast cancer care plan based on your individual needs.